Clean-Coder-AI/SimpleGeneticJava/README.md

 If climate is to change before the population becomes at this peak fitness introduction of randomness helps population bounce back in changing climate

-Here is the plot for 30 generation and 20 number of genes [plot.png](plot.png)
+Here is the plot for 30 generations and 20 number of genes [plot.png](plot.png)